-- In Q2 2023, PacifiCorp will identify a final shortlist from the all-source RFP, and file for approval of the final shortlist in Oregon.
+- In April 2022 PacifiCorp issued an all-source Request for Proposals (RFP) to procure resources that can achieve commercial operations by the end of December 2027. - In Q2 2023, PacifiCorp will identify a final shortlist from the all-source RFP, and file for approval of the final shortlist in Oregon.
 Similarly, PacifiCorp will make a filing in Utah for any applicable significant energy resources on final shortlist.
 PacifiCorp will file certificate of public convenience and necessity (CPCN) applications, as applicable, and - By Q4 2023 PacifiCorp will execute definitive agreements with winning bids from the all-source RFP. - Winning bids from the 2022 all-source RFP are expected to achieve commercial operation by December 31, 2027, or earlier.

 Action Item 3.
-Transmission Action Items 3a Energy Gateway South Segment F (Aeolus-Clover 500 kV transmission line): In Q4 2024, construction of Energy Gateway South is expected to be completed and placed in service.
-3b Energy Gateway West, Segment D.1 (Windstar-Shirley Basin 230 kV transmission line): • In Q4 2024, construction of Energy Gateway West segment D.1 to be completed and placed in service.
+Transmission Action Items 3 a Energy Gateway South Segment F (Aeolus-Clover 500 kV transmission line): In Q4 2024, construction of Energy Gateway South is expected to be completed and placed in service.
+3b Energy Gateway West, Segment D.1 (Windstar-Shirley Basin 230 kV transmission line): In Q4 2024, construction of Energy Gateway West segment D.1 to be completed and placed in service.
 3c Boardman-to-Hemingway (500 kV transmission line): Continue to support the project under the conditions of the Boardman-to-Hemingway Transmission Project (B2H) Joint Permit Funding Agreement.
 Continue to participate in the development and negotiations of the construction agreement.
 Continue to participate in "pre-construction" activities in support of the 2026 in-service date.
 Continue negotiations for plan of service post B2H for parties to the permitting agreement.
 3d Initiate Local Reinforcement Projects as identified with the addition of new resources per the preferred portfolio, and follow-on requests for proposal successful bids 3e Continue permitting support for Gateway West segments D.3 and E. Initiate preliminary permitting and development activities for future transmission investments not currently included in the preferred portfolio.
 These future transmission projects can include development of additional Energy Gateway segments and exploration of new routes that have connections to other regions (i.e., connecting southern Oregon to the east with connections to the desert southwest).
 These activities will enable PacifiCorp to prepare for potential growth in new large loads seeking new service over the next decade.